 "The reason that most hillsides remain in place is because of the force of friction acting between all the individual particles of soil, along with the rocks and the tree and plant roots.
 The tighter the soil is packed together, the stronger the force of friction is between the particles, and the more stable the hillside is going to be.
 However, add water to the mix and it changes everything."

 With the heavy rainfall amounts during monsoon season, the potential for a mountain slope to destabilize becomes very high.
 The water not only adds more weight to the soil as it soaks in, but it also reduces the amount of friction between the soil particles and the friction with the rock face beneath the soil layer.
 The combination of these two factors raises the risk of landslides.

-With the tremendous jolt the region took during the initial quake, and the repeated aftershocks, this has already touched off several landslides.
+The tremendous jolt the region took during the initial quake and the repeated aftershocks have already touched off several landslides.
 This is a concern, even now, in the pre-monsoon season, since it will restrict access to parts of the area that may be very hard hit by this earthquake.
 That will make relief efforts go very slowly for those areas, resulting in more hardship for those affected.